devops329/devops/instruction/deliverable7Metrics/deliverable7Metrics.md

 ### Add request metrics code

 Modify your Express application routers to report on the request related metrics.
-If you expose an Express middleware function from your metrics class this can get a good start on providing metrics by installing that the metrics middleware.
+If you expose an Express middleware function from your metrics class, this can get a good start on providing metrics by installing the metrics middleware.

 ```js
 app.use(metrics.requestTracker);